 But there was nothing lazy about him: between 1927 and 1939, at the height of his popularity, Perry starred as Fetchit in more than 40 films.
 By the time he retired from acting in 1976 — shortly after suffering a stroke — he’d had more than 60 film credits to his name.

-His hard work paid off, and he became the first Black actor to earn $1 million from films, and the first Black actor to get full on-screen credit.
-But, some might say, this success came at a very heavy price.
+His hard work paid off, and he became the first Black actor to earn $1 million from films as well as the first Black actor to get full on-screen credit.
+But this success came at a very heavy price.

 Perry became a pariah by 1953, when Black Americans began viewing his depiction of Stepin Fetchit as pushing harmful stereotypes.
 In the 1960s, inspired by the burgeoning civil rights movement, Perry befriended Malcolm X and Muhammad Ali — and, under their supervision, became a member of the Nation of Islam.
 But the ghost of Stepin Fetchit was soon spilling over into other areas of his personal life.